World Plants Logo

 Cultivation

 In order to successfully cultivate G. mangostana var. mangostana it is critical to understand the tree’s specific and challenging needs.
-The tree is sometimes described as being ultra-tropical do to its desired environmental conditions which includes being kept in a warm and humid location protected from cold air currents.
+The tree is sometimes described as being ultra-tropical due to its desired environmental conditions, which includes being kept in a warm and humid location protected from cold air currents.
 G. mangostana var. mangostana prefers being cultivated in full sun to light shade in a location protected from wind and salt, ideally graduating from a spot protected from harsh sun to one in full sun when it matures.
 Soil must be deep, rich in organic material, preferably silty clay soils that drain well.
 Acidic soil is ideal, pH should range from 5 to 6, avoid planting in limestone rich soil.
 The trees are not drought tolerant and require consistently moist soil that doesn’t stay constantly wet, in cultivation they benefit from drip irrigation systems.
-Due to their unforgiving nature these trees must be frequently monitored and pre-emptively cared for; stressed trees are rarely able to be rehabilitated.
+Due to their unforgiving nature these trees must be frequently monitored and preemptively cared for; stressed trees are rarely able to be rehabilitated.
 It is seen as an effective practice to companion plant banana crops on the perimeter of G. mangostana var. mangostana trees as a way of both providing wind protection as well as mulch and compost from the felled banana plants.
-In preparation of transplanting established trees, holes must be dug about 30 days in advance and top-dressed with a balanced slow-release fertilizer, typically the NPK ratio is 15:15:15 is applied.
+In preparation of transplanting established trees, holes must be dug about 30 days in advance and top-dressed with a balanced slow-release fertilizer, typically the NPK ratio 15:15:15 is applied.

 Shape